dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The Emitter **SHOULD** implicitly parenthesise the expression given in the attribute.

-If a custom FTable source is used, the Emitter **SHOULD** mandate that every function has a `NativeApi` attribute with an explicit `Index` specified for safety.
+Unless a `UseNativeLibrary` attribute is used on the containing type, the Emitter **MUST** mandate that every function has a `NativeApi` attribute with an explicit `GetProcAddress` (Procedure Address Expression) specified.

 ### Function pointers
 For the most part, the function pointer signature used by the Emitter is matched 1:1 with the method signature.
 For example: